Special Force (2004 video game): Game Modes

 The game modes of Single Battle, Team Battle, and Clan Battle offer the option of restricting weapons to sniper rifles only, but this feature requires the host to have a premium item.

 Sequel

 The second iteration of the game, Special Force II, uses Unreal Engine 3.
-Aeria Games announced in March 2013 that Special Force 2 would be released in the North American market as Soldier Front 2, in August 2015 Aeria Games closed the North American version of the game, and in October 2016 the publishing rights for the North American version of the game were handed to Gameforge and the game was re-released in North America under the same name as other regions.
+Aeria Games announced in March 2013 that Special Force 2 would be released in the North American market as Soldier Front 2.
+In August 2015 Aeria Games closed the North American version of the game and in October 2016 the publishing rights for the North American version of the game were handed to Gameforge.
+The game was re-released in North America under the same name as other regions.
 The European and North American versions of the game were owned by Gameforge until August 20, 2018, when the North American and European versions of the game were closed.

 Professional leagues

 S.K.I.L.L. – Special Force 2 is a professional league run by Electronic Sports League in Western Europe that began in 2013.
 The Special Force II Pro League in Taiwan that is run by Taiwan eSports League and broadcast on Fox Sports 3.
 The inaugural season kicked off on October 2, 2015.